robstoll/atrium/README.md

 # <img src="https://raw.githubusercontent.com/robstoll/atrium/gh-pages/logo.svg?sanitize=true" alt="Atrium" title="Atrium"/>
 Atrium is an open-source multiplatform assertion library for Kotlin with support for JVM, JS and Android.
 It is designed to support multiple [APIs](#apis), different error reporting styles and [Internationalization](#internationalization-1) (i18n).
-The project was inspired by AssertJ at first (and was named AssertK) but it moved on and provides now more flexibility, features and hints to its users (so to you :wink:).
+The project was inspired by AssertJ at first but moved on and provides now more flexibility, features and hints to its users (so to you :wink:).

 Atrium is designed to be extensible as well as configurable